jakewalsh90/Terraform-Azure/CIDRSubnet-Demo/readme.md

 # Overview
-This lab demonstrates the use of cidrsubnet within Terraform. [https://www.terraform.io/language/functions/cidrsubnet](https://www.terraform.io/language/functions/cidrsubnet)
+This lab demonstrates the use of cidrsubnet Function within Terraform. [https://www.terraform.io/language/functions/cidrsubnet](https://www.terraform.io/language/functions/cidrsubnet)

 Within this function you can split a CIDR range up easily use it within VNETs, Subnets, and more - all by referencing a single variable.